Jessica Skye wears a double-breasted cream Zara blazer.

 You don't need to be a shopping editor to know that certain high-street stores do certain items best.
 Personally, I find Mango always has the strongest coats.
 Arket is where I automatically head to stock up on knitwear, and & Other Stories dresses are easily my favourite.
 As for Zara?
 While I could talk at length about its excellent shoe selection and could-be-designer arm candy, there's another piece for which the brand is known: blazers.

 It's almost impossible to think of a time when blazers didn't dominate my wardrobe.
-Sure, I'd worn them at school (I was probably one of the only students who dutifully did so and, dare I say, enjoyed it).
-However, after leaving high school and enrolling at art school, they served no purpose in my closet.
+Sure, I'd worn them at school.
+(I was probably one of the only students who dutifully did so and, dare I say, enjoyed it.)
+However, after I left high school and enrolled at art school, they served no purpose in my closet.
 That was until I landed my first magazine internship in London.
-Unlike my hometown, which, at the time, had no Zara to speak, it felt as if there was a branch on every street corner.
-As such, during my four-week placement, my love of Zara only grew and grew and, subsequently, so did my blazer collection.
+Unlike my hometown, which, at the time, had no Zara to speak of, it felt as if there were a branch on every street corner.
+As such, during my four-week placement, my love of Zara only grew and grew, and subsequently, so did my blazer collection.

 For the purposes of this feature, I decided to count how many blazers I have in my wardrobe.
 In total?
-Nineteen.
+Thirteen.
 And how many of them are from Zara?
-Eleven.
-This may sound excessive, but please bear in mind this collection is now 10 years in the making.
+Nine.
+This may sound excessive, but please bear in mind this collection is now 11 years in the making.

 Scroll below to see and shop the best new-season Zara blazers, and in the meantime, I'll get started on forming a Zara blazer appreciation society.